-Springloaded 2021 will be postponed and adapted to align with Shelby County Health Department restrictions
+Springloaded 2021 is postponed to align with Shelby County Health Department restrictions

 Springloaded (Reimagined) 2020